sendahug/send-hug-backend/API_DOCS.md

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
-  - notifications (List) - a list containing all user notifications
+  - notifications (list) - a list containing all user notifications

 **Expected Errors**:
   - 404 (Not Found) - In case there's no user with the given Firebase ID.